 3) Finish What You Start

 Make sure you follow through on promises you make to yourself to maintain integrity.
-Completion of each step that you schedule brings self reliance and self trust.
+Completion of each step that you schedule brings self-reliance and self-trust.
 This means that when you make a commitment you will fundamentally believe in your ability to deliver.
 If you are having difficulty starting or maintaining progress, consider what you need to gain momentum.
 Revisit your ultimate goal to reconnect with your enthusiasm and determination.
-Take care of yourself so that lack of energy does not hold you back.
-If some of the steps on the way to your ultimate goal are repetitive or tedious redesign how you approach them to make them more fun and interesting.
+Take care of yourself so that a lack of energy does not hold you back.
+If some of the steps on the way to your ultimate goal are repetitive or tedious, redesign how you approach them to make them more fun and interesting.

-Act on your ambitions for yourself by incorporating them into your schedule and paying attention to what happens as you move though each milestone.
+Act on your ambitions for yourself by incorporating them into your schedule and paying attention to what happens as you move through each milestone.
 Feedback provides clues as to what else to try.
 Use this input to support your success by continually tweaking your execution.
-Once you get started, the action itself is a great way to keep your involvement high.
+Once you get started and get something done, the action itself is a great way to keep your involvement high.

-The next key to keeping motivated is addressing your fears.
+The next key to keeping motivated is in addressing your fears.